Please read the information below before completing the application form.

 HOURS & DUTIES

 - Stewards are required to do a daily shift of approximately 4 hours.
 Please note, you can only gain access to the festival on the days you are volunteering.

 - Most Steward positions are paired.
 If you wish to work with a friend, please mention this as a preference on your application form.
 We will try our hardest to comply with your wishes but this may not always be possible.
 It may be that you wish to have the same rota pattern as a friend in order to enjoy free time together, but are happy to work with new people.
 Best way to make new friends!

 To work on this team, you will need to be physically fit, practical, resourceful, reliable and prepared to work outside in all weathers.
-Ideally, we would love you to commit to the entire set up and take down period in order to maximise the knowledge you will have accrued.
+Ideally, we would love you to commit to the entire set up and take down period in order to maximise the knowledge you will accrue.

-- The Steward’s Tent provides a place to meet, catch up and chill with other stewards.
-Tea, coffee and toast etc. are available throughout the day.
+- The Steward’s Tent provides a place to meet, catch up and chill out with other stewards.
+Tea, coffee and toast etc. are available throughout the day

 THESE ARE THE VITAL TERMS & CONDITIONS!